MythTV/packaging/deb/README.rst

 Examples:
  - ./build-debs.sh
-	This would check out the branch matching packaging branch name and build debs in /home/supermario/src/mythtv-packaging/deb
+	This would check out the branch matching packaging branch name and build debs in `pwd`
  - ./build-debs.sh fixes/0.27 /tmp
 	This would checkout out the fixes/0.27 branch, local packaging and build debs in /tmp
  - ./build-debs.sh fixes/0.27 /tmp /full/path/to/patch